See below for a handy list of frequently asked questions.

 In the church kids are welcome to sit with their parents.
 Our greeters can give them an activity bag if you like.
 There’s also a “pray ground” at the back of the church where kids can wiggle about, do crafts and play around a bit.

-Our church nursery is open from 10:00 am – 12:00 pm on Sundays.
+Our church nursery is open from 9:30 am – 12:00 pm on Sundays, and 9:00 am on 2nd Sundays for the Social Justice Forum.
 If you’d like your child to return to the church for communion, please let the childcare staff know.

 We have a youth lounge up in the old choir loft where kids from 6th-12th grade can hang out in their own space during the service.